ChilliCream/workshops/crypto-maui/docs/docs/03-MAUI/07-subscribe_onpricechanged.md

     public IDisposable SubscribeOnPriceChange(Action<IOperationResult<ISubscribeOnPriceChangeResult>> onNext)
     {
-        // Each time OnPriceChange changes, it wil execute `onNext` return _cryptoClient.SubscribeOnPriceChange.Watch().Subscribe(onSubscribe); // returns an IDisposable that will automatically be unsubscribed when disposed
+        // Each time OnPriceChange changes, it wil execute `onNext` return _cryptoClient.SubscribeOnPriceChange.Watch().Subscribe(onNext); // returns an IDisposable that will automatically be unsubscribed when disposed
     }
     ```